initialrise/IOSTNotices/README.md

 # IOSTNotices

 This repository fetches notices from the TUIOST website and stores them in the file `notices.json`.
-Any updates on notices are checked every hour.
+Any updates on notices are checked every 15 minutes.

 ## Usage